smeinel/rdb/README.md

 To listen on localhost, port 8080, all you'd have to invoke is:
 `node rdb.js`

-Invoking `node rdb.js -s` will output a snippet to paste into your web page's !JavaScript in order to route console.log calls to RDB.
+Invoking `node rdb.js -s` will output a snippet to paste into your web page's JavaScript in order to route console.log calls to RDB.

     //	Override console.log for remote debugging with rdb.js
     console.log = function (data) {